groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-spreadsheet-documents/_index.md

 ## Adding watermark to the images from a particular worksheet

-Using GroupDocs.Watermark, you can add watermark to the images that belong to a particular worksheet using method [FindImages()](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.contents/contentpart/methods/findimages) of [SpreadsheetWorksheet](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.contents.spreadsheet/spreadsheetworksheet).
+Using GroupDocs.Watermark, you can add watermark to the images that belong to a particular worksheet using the [FindImages()](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.contents/contentpart/methods/findimages) method of the [SpreadsheetWorksheet](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.contents.spreadsheet/spreadsheetworksheet) class.

 **AdvancedUsage.AddingWatermarks.AddWatermarksToSpreadsheets.SpreadsheetAddWatermarkToWorksheetImages**